FEA Best Practices Vol 4

 In Volume 1, I said that when we poke something, it responds, and the quality of what we learn depends on how faithfully we have represented the system.
 That is the philosophy.

 Unit consistency ensures that the numbers going into the simulation are physically meaningful.
-Material properties define the system nature.
+Material properties define the system's nature.
 Element types determine how we discretize continuous reality.
 Mesh convergence proves that our discretization is fine enough.

 Here is what I want you to take away from this entire series.

 Every topic we have covered is a link in that chain.
 Break any link and the chain fails.
 Use the wrong units, and every downstream result is fiction.
 Choose the wrong element, and the numerical approximation does not match the physics.
 Ignore the perturbation limitations, and your modal-based results are meaningless.
 Skip the energy balance check, and you might be reporting artificial numbers as engineering facts.
+Misinterpret a one-sigma RMS contour as a peak stress, and your margin assessment is dangerously wrong.

 That is what best practices are.
 Not a checklist.
 A way of thinking.